LI-Nieves/Scholarship-Manager/README.md

-# SENG300-Group-1
+# Scholarship Distributor for USask

-This is a term project for the class SENG300 W2020.
+Disclaimer: This is a term project for the class SENG300 W2020.
+This has no affiliation with the University of Saskatchewan whatsoever.